What is Google In-Page Analytics

 • It shows the number and percentage of users who clicked through a link to another page.
 If there is more than one link to a page, this is not differentiated and the pop-up shows the clicks all of the links combined.
 Every link to a page will have the same information in its pop-up box.
 This means that you cannot tell which link is best used.
 This problem can be dealt with by updating the Google Analytics tracking code and enabling Enhanced Link Attribution.

 • Hovering over a link brings up more details about the link, but it can pp up in unhelpful places and can be irritating.

 • It does not track “Submit” buttons, only links to other pages.
 To get this information, you need to set up Goals instead.
 This puts the data somewhere else in Google Analytics and creates more work.
 As well as this, the number of goals that can be created is fixed and may not be adequate for some businesses

 So you’ve run the reports and you are aware of how popular or unpopular each page link is and from where your traffic originates.
 So what?
 Well, it may be time to re-evaluate the layout of your web pages.
 If, for example, your “Contact Us” button is under-used, you could change its location, colour, size or text.
 Many visitors only look at the part of the page that is immediately visible and don´t scroll down.

 Is your tagged content placed there?
 If people have searched using a keyword, can they find what they are looking for and click straight away?
 Are you using the right keywords to attract the type of visitor who stays on your site?
 It´s all well and good coming high up in search engine rankings, but that has to translate into visitors staying on your site and finding the information or product they were searching for if it is to be of any use.

-Google’s In-Page Analytics allows you to easily envisage any necessary changes to on-page optimisation and web design, although you may feel it would be a better use of your time getting a professional to do it for you!
+Google’s In-Page Analytics allows you to easily see any necessary changes to on-page optimisation.
+These also include your web design.
+It would be a better use of your time getting a professional to do it for you!

-If you need anymore help, please do contact us at Retriever digital
+If you need any more help, please do contact us at Retriever digital or call 01903 791660